Muir of Ord railway station

 Muir of Ord railway station is a railway station on the Kyle of Lochalsh Line and the Far North Line, serving the village of Muir of Ord in the Highland council area of Scotland.
 The station is 13 mi 4 chain from Inverness, between Beauly and Conon Bridge, and is the location of the sole remaining passing loop on the single line between Dingwall and Inverness.

 History

 Muir of Ord railway station was once the junction of a branch railway to Fortrose.
-The station building and platform canopy were erected in 1894.
+The station building and platform canopy were erected in 1894, 32 years after the station itself opened.
 Passenger services on the branch ceased on 1 October 1951, but the branch remained open for freight until 13 June 1960.
-Muir of Ord station was closed in 1960 but reopened in 1976.
+Muir of Ord station was closed on 13 June 1960 but reopened in 1976, on 4 October.

 After the railway bridge across the River Ness washed away in February 1989, isolating the entire network north of Inverness, Muir of Ord was chosen as the location for a temporary depot, from which the stranded rolling stock could operate the service to the highland communities which depended on the line.

 In November 2015, work commenced on a new A862 road bridge at the northern end of the station.